 Accessorizing – the fun part

-When I started accessorizing, I had 2 identical white lamps.
-But I soon switched one out for a large plant to add life, energy and texture to the space.
+When we started accessorizing, we had 2 identical white lamps.
+But we soon switched one out for a large plant to add life, energy and texture to the space.

-Yes, the flowers in the white water jug are faux and I love them.
-As much as I’d love to have fresh flowers around all the time, that would be way too expensive.
+Yes, the flowers in the white water jug are faux and we love them.
+As much as we'd love to have fresh flowers around all the time, that would be way too expensive.
 Nowadays, faux flowers are so gorgeous that they almost look like the real thing (from a distance).
 There’s absolutely no shame in using faux.

 The funny thing about this picture is that the horse bookends used to be bronze.
 We decided to paint them white so they’d look better in the pastel color scheme.
-I tell you, it’s amazing how paint can transform almost anything.
-In an upcoming blog post I’ll show you a “before” picture of the horses, you won’t believe the transformation.
+It’s amazing how paint can transform almost anything.

 Decorating with books is budget-friendly and they certainly look stylish.
 Stack them up and display them by showing the spine or the pages, either way is pretty!
 There are so many creative ways nowadays to display books.

 We kept all the accessories very light to create a cohesive color flow and to avoid any colors clashing with the Gilman Rose wall.

 - Have the right tools to hang your stuff.